flexn-io/create/docs/docs/tutorials/advanced/navigation.md

 ## Native TV navigation

-The next is TV `index.tv.native.tsx`.
+The next is TV `src/navigation/index.tv.native.tsx`.
 Native TV navigation is exceptional because for that we have created our custom `SideNavigator`.
 The reason of this choice is because all react navigation defaults like Drawer doesn't work well on TV and are very flaky.
 There are few important parts which we need to know here.

 As you can see we're using `createNativeStackNavigator` instead if `createStackNavigator`.
 Native Stack Navigator offers native performance and are better designed to work with react-native-screens which is required for TV navigation to work.